UMP 75x25 [M10x3] GW F200 PLATINIUM / N52 - search holder

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.
+- Key role in advanced technologically fields – find application in hard drives, electric motors, medical apparatus or other highly developed apparatuses.

 Disadvantages of neodymium magnets: